motorcycle 101 guides

 • $25,000 for property damages sustained per accident

 The required Louisiana liability insurance coverage is intended for other affected parties.
 It provides compensation for medical bills or loss of property related to an accident.
-To obtain protection for your health and property, you would have to acquire optional forms of insurance coverage.
-It does not hurt to have additional financial aid if certain circumstances occur during an accident:
+Therefore, you should consider optional insurance coverage that offers additional services should your motorcycle be severely damaged:

 • Collision coverage